How often do you think about the drains in your home or business?

 A drain system consists of a line that runs through the building and connects to the sewer system.
-The drain also connects to each sink, toilet or washing machine in a home of business.
+The drain also connects to each sink, toilet, or washing machine in a home or business.

 The sink connects with a trap and a pipeline that leads to the drain line and sewer system.
 It’s pretty simple.
-But, there are multiple places where clogs can cause problems (like in the pipes themselves, or in the traps connecting the sink or toilet to the plumbing system for example).
+But there are multiple places where clogs can cause problems (like in the pipes themselves or the traps connecting the sink or toilet to the plumbing system for example).

 How do drains get clogged?